ralphjsmit/filament/packages/schemas/docs/02-forms/03-select.md

     ->suffixIconColor('success')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing static values, the `prefixIconColor()` and `suffixIconColor()` methods also accept a function to dynamically calculate them.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Setting a custom loading message

 When you're using a searchable select or multi-select, you may want to display a custom message while the options are loading.
 You can do this using the `loadingMessage()` method: